must108/ml-projects/README.md

-this repository contains files and projects implementing several topics in machine learning
+this repository contains files and projects implementing, learning, and practicing several topics in machine learning